 - Empowering journalists to spot the news and report to their audiences

-The ‘Reporting the science of COVID-19’ course – developed by SciDev.Net’s Script training programme and funded by Sida – is led by instructor, scientist and journalist Dr Charles Wendo.
+The ‘Reporting the science of COVID-19’ course has been developed by SciDev.Net’s Script training programme and funded by Sida.
+Training is led by instructor, scientist and journalist Dr Charles Wendo.
 It is aimed at journalists who report on the coronavirus but have little or no experience in science journalism.

-Consisting of three modules – each taking no more than an hour to complete – the course will provide the participant with a substantial amount of learning within a short time and at their convenience.
+The course consists of three modules – each taking no more than an hour to complete.
+The course will provide the users with a substantial amount of learning within a short time and at their convenience.

 Module 1 looks at ‘Emerging respiratory viruses: why COVID-19 might not be the last’, Module 2 considers ‘sources of COVID-19 research information’ and Module 3 examines ‘Packaging the COVID-19 science story’.

-Before starting the first module, journalists are encouraged to read the practical guide ‘How to report the science of COVID-19’ which gives guidance on writing about the people affected while not neglecting the science, using fact-checking tools to help verify information and not letting ‘scientific dissidents’ lead the journalist to false balance.
+Before starting the first module, journalists are encouraged to read the practical guide ‘How to report the science of COVID-19’.
+It gives guidance on writing about the people affected while not neglecting the science, using fact-checking tools to help verify information and not letting ‘scientific dissidents’ lead the journalist to false balance.

 Dr Wendo said, “Many journalists find themselves reporting on COVID-19 without much knowledge of the basics, where to find credible information and how to package a great story.
 This course makes their work easier by explaining the science of COVID-19, pointing them to credible sources of information and showing them how to write a great science story.”